 Regular mammograms, especially in women over 40, are also an important part of screening for breast cancer and these can catch irregularities even earlier.

 Our community of Cyclers get a reminder in the Natural Cycles app at the optimal time to carry out a self-breast exam.
 This is shortly after your period has finished as your breasts are less likely to be swollen or sore due to PMS symptoms.

+Thanks for reading our self-breast exam guidelines.
 If you’re interested in learning more about your body, Natural Cycles offers an educational experience teaching you about your cycle whilst helping you to prevent or plan a pregnancy.